rotki/rotki/docs/api.rst

       Content-Type: application/json

       {
-          "result": ["Z231-XH23K", "X124-JYI", "2325"],
+          "result": {"ledger_action": ["Z231-XH23K", "X124-JYI", "2325"]},
           "message": ""
       }

-   :resjson list result: A list of action identifiers that are ignored during accounting.
+   :resjson list result: A mapping to a list of action identifiers that are ignored during accounting for the given action type.
    :statuscode 200: Action ids succesfully added
    :statuscode 400: Provided JSON or data is in some way malformed.
    :statuscode 409: User is not logged in.
 One of the action ids provided is already on the list.